LEEYJ1021/structural-signal-irrelevance/README.md

 One further question is pre-specified as **exploratory / design-science, not confirmatory**, and is evaluated by backtest rather than a single point-null:

 - **RQ-S2.3:** At what post-registration day (if any) is a low-growth ad group best flagged for intervention?
-This motivates a concrete design artifact, **DA-S2.1** (the Early-Warning Flagging Rule, specified in full in §12.8), whose design principles are grounded in H-S2.2a but whose binary-decision empirical advantage is not itself treated as a confirmatory claim.
+This motivates a concrete design artifact, **DA-S2.1** (the Early-Warning Flagging Rule, specified in full in §5.5 and in [`supplementary_robustness/04_design_artifact_future_work.md`](https://github.com/LEEYJ1021/ad-coldstart-analysis/tree/main/supplementary_robustness)), whose design principles are grounded in H-S2.2a but whose binary-decision empirical advantage is not itself treated as a confirmatory claim.

 ### 2.4 What "confirmed" means across this hypothesis set